 How we invest

-Income earnt from non Islamic dealings must be below 5% of total revenue.
+Income earned from non-Islamic dealings must be below 5% of total revenue.

-A company’s debt must not exceed 30% of thier market cap.
+A company’s debt must not exceed 30% of its market cap.

 Account receivables should be less than 49% of total assets.

 The below business activities are not permissible under the Sharia.

 At Hejaz Financial Services, we employ a 3-tier Sharia governance process to ensure the Sharia compliance of our services.
 We begin by subscribing to the leading Sharia Standards stipulated by AAOIFI.
 Thereafter, we engage the services of IdealRatings to filter the investment universe so that we are left with only Sharia Compliant investments to populate our clients’ portfolios.
 Lastly, we have appointed a renowned global Sharia Board, GIFS, to oversee our Sharia governance process and to Audit us periodically to ensure that the highest standards of Sharia compliance are upheld.

 How Super is made Halal